JohnCoates/Aerial/Readme.md

 - Minimum OS X Mavericks (10.9) - Some features will not work below OS X Sierra (10.12)
 - Aerial 2 is optimized for macOS Big Sur (macOS 11.x) and macOS Catalina (macOS 10.15)
-- Aerial 2 has been tested and supports Apple Silicone
+- Aerial 2 has been tested and supports Apple Silicon

 ## Community